 March is the sweetest month in the Laurel Highlands.
 Our region, specifically Somerset County, takes great pride in the tradition of tapping maple trees and producing maple syrup and other goodies.
-Satisfy your sweet tooth and be sure to stop at these maple-themed locations.
-One may say, you can never get enough maple!
+After all, it is the largest producer of maple products in the state.
+Celebrate the county's maple heritage while satisfying your sweet tooth at the following locations!

 Attend Maple-Themed Events

-The 2018 Maple Weekend Taste and Tour, a free event on March 10 and 11 from 10 a.m.-4 p.m., will highlight participating maple camps' hard work and the sweet treats they create!
+The 2020 Maple Weekend Taste and Tour, a free event on March 14 and 15 from 10 a.m.-4 p.m., will highlight maple camps' hard work and the sweet treats they create!
 See the process of maple syrup production first-hand and experience all of tasty maple treats you can handle.

 Learn the Process and Shop For Maple Products